Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 To be ready to fill out permit requests, you need expert advice from people who have planned, and executed, a Wonderland Trail hike.

-Some amazing views await you, regardless of how you tackle this trail.
+Some amazing views and wildlife encounters await you, regardless of how you tackle this trail.

 Mt.
 Rainier is not shy about sharing her spectacular beauty - even if she is the most dangerous active volcano in the USA!